daizoru/node-sikuli/README.md

 Sikuli for Node.js

+## What?

+This magic is possible thanks to node-java

 ## Installation

-You need to install Sikuli first, and path to the JAR and native libraries must be in Java classpath
+You need to install Sikuli first (and the JDK I think?).
+The sikuli-script.jar and native libraries must be in Java classpath.

 For Mac, it will work out of the box